jdossgollin/lab-guide/docs/index.md

 ## Core values

 !!! success "Creativity"
-    As academics, we enjoy the luxuries of freedom and space that allow us question the status quo and explore new ideas.
+    As academics, we enjoy the luxuries of freedom and space that allow us to question the status quo and explore new ideas.
     With this privilege comes a responsibility to imagine new possibilities and speak uncomfortable truths.

 !!! success "Equity"